 Background questions are often best answered using Secondary information resources.
 A good synthesis or summary resource will provide an analysis or evaluation of an original study, a group of studies, or a body of research, summarizing these results in a concise and authoritative manner to provide the best available evidence for a clinical problem.
 Summary resources may also be referred to as pre-appraised evidence or evidence digests.

-Examples of this type of resource might be a textbook (search the library catalog), a review article, or an updated source that synthesizes the evidence, like UptoDate.
+Examples of this type of resource might be a textbook (search the library discovery system), a review article, or an updated source that synthesizes the evidence, like UptoDate.
 Note that the evidence in secondary information resources may vary from expert opinion to high levels of evidence.

 Foreground questions are usually best answered by primary information resources.
 In the health sciences, this usually means locating a peer reviewed journal article, though conference papers would also be considered a form of primary literature.

 Journal articles report on different types of research, so its important to limit your results to studies best suited to answering your research question.
 Use the Levels of Evidence Pyramid to limit your search results to the highest level of evidence for your clinical question.